 Military-connected students entering UHCL should contact the Capt.
 Wendell M. Wilson Office of Veteran Services immediately to establish their benefits in a timely manner.
-For one-on-one counseling regarding your benefits, contact us directly at vso@uhcl.edu or by phone at 281-283-3071.
+For one-on-one counseling regarding benefits, contact the VSO directly at vso@uhcl.edu or by phone at 281-283-3071.